-JUNE 3, 2025
+JULY 1, 2025

-Legal Pathways to Los Angeles County Serving as the Palisades and Eaton Fire Rebuilding Authority
+Legal Pathways to Los Angeles County Serving as a Rebuilding Authority for Wildfire Recovery

 The January 2025 fires changed the face of Los Angeles, representing one of the costliest US climate disasters since Hurricane Katrina, and serving as a harbinger of future risks facing the region in terms of extreme drought, weather, heat, and fire.
 With more than 16,000 structures damaged or destroyed, the scale of this disaster is unlike any our region has faced before.